algbio/themisto/README.md

 ## Extracting unitigs with `extract-unitigs`

-This program dumps the unitigs and optionally their colors out of an existing Themisto index.
+This command dumps the unitigs and optionally their colors out of an existing Themisto index.

 ```
 Usage: